Al0ngsy/FC-Project/README.md

 cd cloud-server
 yarn -- first time only
 yarn start
 or
 yarn dev
 ```

 ```
 cd edge-server
 yarn -- first time only
 yarn start
 or
 yarn dev
 ```

 ```
 cd load-balancer
 yarn -- first time only
 yarn start
 or
 yarn dev
 ```

-How to pass cmd line variable:
+Example on 'how to pass cmd line variable':

 ```
 > PORT=6969 yarn start